TimoBlok/haskell-auditing-tool/README.md

 ### Generate `.hi` files with simplified core

 Use the GHC option `-fwrite-simplified-core-info`.
+This requires ghc version >= 9.6.2.

 This adds an extra section to the `.hi` files that we need to analyse dependencies.